Richard Kollmar: Career

 In 1958, Kollmar produced The Body Beautiful, a musical about prize fighters starring Steve Forrest, singers Lonnie Sattin and Barbara McNair (in their Broadway debuts), Mindy Carson and Jack Warden.
 He hired two newcomers, lyricist Sheldon Harnick and composer Jerry Bock, a team who would later write the lyrics and music for the hit shows Fiddler on the Roof and Fiorello!.
 Upon its debut on January 23, 1958, critics' reviews of The Body Beautiful were generally mixed.
 However, more influential critics panned the show and the music (though two songs, "All of These and More" and "Summer Is," became standards).
 The New Yorker called the show "vulgar and feeble minded in equal degrees."
 The Body Beautiful failed to attract an audience and closed in March 1958 after 60 performances.
 It was the last show that Kollmar would produce.

-When not busy with acting and producing, Kollmar operated a supper club called The Left Bank at 309 West 50th Street in Manhattan.
+When not busy with acting and producing, Kollmar sold inexpensive artwork and operated supper clubs.
+His most successful club was called The Left Bank, located at 309 West 50th Street in Manhattan.
+It closed permanently before the 1965 death of Kollmar's first wife Dorothy Kilgallen.

-He was also involved in the arts community, working with the Art Students League of New York and operating galleries during two different phases of his career.
+Kollmar was involved in the field of fine art, working with the Art Students League of New York and operating galleries during two different phases of his career.
 In 1952, his gallery called "The Little Studio" opened and was publicized several times by the New York Journal-American where his wife Dorothy Kilgallen was employed.
+The Little Studio charged less than a hundred dollars for each item.
+Its location changed a few times, but it was very successful.
+A book about Kilgallen and Kollmar says, "Lee Nordness, a cultured, beautiful young man with a master's degree in Fine Arts whom Richard [Kollmar] considered a social equal and who eventually bought the studio from him, had no respect for his taste or his business acumen."
+The approximate time frame of Nordness' purchase of The Little Studio from Kollmar is unknown.
+(According to Nordness' New York Times obituary decades later, in 1958 he "founded the Nordness gallery on Madison Avenue in Manhattan, where he specialized in the works of contemporary American painters and sculptors."
+The obituary makes no mention of Kollmar or The Little Studio.)

-A year and a few months after she died, "the Pastiche" opened on East 53rd Street in midtown Manhattan.
+In the last months of Kilgallen's life, Kollmar did not have a nightclub or art gallery, was unemployed and his living expenses were paid entirely by her.
+Kilgallen died on November 8, 1965, and a year and a few months later, Kollmar opened an art gallery called "the Pastiche" on East 53rd Street in midtown Manhattan.
 The Sunday edition of the New York Daily News gave it prominent attention, including photos of Kollmar posing with artwork, on February 12, 1967.
 Kollmar knew about Pop art but refused to display any of it, explaining, "I have a theory that the only honest and pure abstract art is by children between the ages of 3 and 6."

-Before the 1965 death of Kollmar's first wife Dorothy Kilgallen, his nightclub The Left Bank closed permanently.
-In the last months of her life, he did not have a nightclub or art gallery, was unemployed and his living expenses were paid entirely by her.